wacko/theguidetocuba/setting_the_road/loading_the_application.md

 Dir["./routes/**/*.rb"].each  { |f| require(f) }
 ```

-You should recognize the last part:
+Finally, you should recognize the last part:

 ```ruby
 Cuba.define do